EnrikosIossifidis/progproject/doc/progress.md

 ### Monday Week 2
 Started with making the index.html page and javascript file.
 Trying to make the bubble chart.
 (But mostly refreshing HTML, JS, D3 knowledge because it's +1 year ago that I last touched it.)

+### Tuesday Week 2
+Value showed bubble chart is # times a country appears in data selection.
+Try to make bubble chart by placing next country at slightly different angle in a "ring" of countries (each ring with different radius from centre)

+### Wednesday Week 2
+Further working on bubble chart (fixing angles and radius and calculating bubble coordinates).
+And begin to self-made timeslider

+### Thursday Week 2
+Trying to make axes of histograms.
+There is a hard bug why axises just won't appear.

+### Friday Week 2
+Axises appeared!
+Now trying to update scales when different bubble is clicked

+### Monday Week 3
+Axises values change when different bubble is clicked.
+Rest of the day trying to make bars.

+### Tuesday Week 3
+Bars fixed.
+Further on the old self-made timeslide is thrown away.
+New timeslide (plug-in).
+Trying to adjust bubble chart data on basis of chosen years.

+### Wednesday Week 3
+Make bubbles change with chosen years.
+Further on a begin is made to donut chart.
+And price categories is added.

+### Thursday Week 3
+Timeslider updates when different price categories are picked.
+Further on: Fixing problems with passing on data and choices between: picked price categories -> years -> bubbles -> hist -> donut.

+### Friday Week 3
+Donut chart is minimal working.
+Further working on fixing data bugs when passing on user choices (especially years-> bubbles, bubbles -> hist).

+### Monday Week 4
+Whole data stream works and is complete.
+Only issue is that bubble chart is not working optimal and esthetically not so pretty as examples on the internet.
+So i'm going to let me inspire on the web and change the bubble chart.

+### Tuesday Week 4
+### Wednesday Week 4
+### Thursday Week 4
+### Friday Week 4
+PRESENTATIE